anjaj13/cairn/README.md

 ---
 ## How Cairn solves these problems

-We combined established concepts with a new system designed to provide verifiable evidence for scientific experiments:
+We combined established concepts with a new system (Proof of Reproducibility) designed to provide verifiable evidence for scientific experiments:

+- **Proof of Reproducibility (PoR):** Verifiable, cryptographically-secured evidence that experiments have been independently reproduced.
-- **Decentralized Storage:** All research data, models, and proofs are stored on IPFS and Filecoin for permanence and verifiability.
+- **Decentralized Storage:** All research data, models, and proofs are stored on IPFS for permanence and verifiability.
 - **Smart Contracts:** Manage project registration and proof of reproducibility, impact evaluation, and funding distribution on-chain.
-- **Proof of Reproducibility (PoR):** Verifiable, cryptographically-secured evidence that experiments have been independently reproduced.
 - **Hypercerts:** Tokenized certificates of impact, representing the value of scientific contributions.
 - **Retroactive Funding:** Rewards are distributed based on actual impact and reproducibility, not just proposals.
 - **DAO Governance:** Community-driven evaluation and funding decisions.